31 ways to improve marketing sales alignment quickly

 - Map out your customers’ buying process and key questions customers ask at each step.

-- Determine the life cycle of a lead.
+- Determine the life cycle of a lead and journey map.

 You might also like